tmobile/magentaA11y/_checklist-native/sidebar_menu.md

   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
+- Inform the screen reader of the state of opens and closes on the button that performs this action

 - **UIKit**
   - For enabled: Set `isEnabled` to `true`.
   - For disabled: Set `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".